tomhendra/courses/udemy--learning-to-learn/README.md

 - Prepare, plan, create a curriculum and execute it.
 - Select high quality resources to learn from.
 - Focus on industry leaders and what they say.
-- What are the most important topics?
+- What are the most important topics?a
 - What type of results do I want to feel recognized and respected?

 ### 6. Interleaving